toxicbbq/toxicbbq.github.io/index.md

 ---
-title: Toxic BBQ @ DEF CON 32
+title: Toxic BBQ @ DEF CON 33
 feature_image: "/assets/photos/home_banner.png"
 ---
 {% include figure.html image="/assets/logos/2024_banner.png" %}

-**15:00 to 21:00** on Thursday, August 8 \\
+**15:00 to 21:00** on Thursday, August 7 \\
 at **Sunset Park, Foxtail Pavilion** [(36.0636, -115.1178)](https://www.google.com/maps/place/36.0636,-115.1178) {: style="font-size: 120%; text-align: center;"}

-The humans of Vegas invite you to this year’s unofficial welcome party.
-Join us off-Strip in the shade of Sunset Park for a heat-blasted hangout.
-Burgers, dogs, and meatless options are provided.
-Attendees pitch in to make everything else happen.

-Contribute more food and drinks, staff the grill, join supply runs, or donate cash to help cover costs.
-Relax under the trees and conversate with new and old friends.
-Come be a part of what makes this cookout something to remember year after year.
+Join the humans of Vegas at the next inCARNEtion of your Thursday DEF CON welcome party.
+Enjoy fewer walls and more garden as we meet AFK in the shade of Sunset Park.
+Burgers and dogs are provided; you bring everything else (specialties, drinks, labor, and donations).
+We're expanding our grills to over 40 sq ft of heat with space for veggies and your own personal creations.

 Grab flyers from an Info Booth, and watch for #ToxicBBQ for the latest news.
 First time?
 Check out [How Does This Work](/volunteering).
 If you want to volunteer for Toxic BBQ in any capacity, check out this [Google Form](https://forms.gle/H4QMN56wChZwmQNQA).